Texas Barbecue Course

-In 2009, Ray Riley and Jeff Savell answered a call from the university to teach first-year seminar classes, designed to place freshmen in small-sectioned classes rather than the 200-to-300 student-sized classes most common for undergraduates.
+In 2009, Ray Riley and Jeff Savell answered a call from the university to teach first-year seminar classes, designed to place freshmen in small classes rather than the 200-to-300 student-sized classes most common for undergraduates.
 One of the classes taught in 2008 was on baseball, so we had the idea that if you could teach a class on baseball at Texas A&M University, you could teach a class on Texas Barbecue, and the rest is history!

-A group of students a;; wearing red aprons standing in front of a table with a full pork on it.
+A group of students wearing red aprons standing in front of a table with a full pork on it.

 Here are the topics covered in ANSC 117 each semester: